jagrvargen/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. strchr - Locates a character in a string and returns a point to the char c in the string s, or NULL if not found.

 3. strspn - Determines the length of a prefix substring.

+4. strpbrk - Searches a string for first occurence of given set of bytes.